HVAC Lead Generation: 10 Strategies for 2026

 Local SEO: Own Your Market on Google

 How to implement: Start with your Google Business Profile.
-Claim it if you haven’t already, verify it, and fill in every field completely.
-Then audit your top 20 citations for NAP consistency using a tool like BrightLocal or Whitespark (whose annual Local Search Ranking Factors report is essential reading).
-For on-page work, begin with service pages for your highest-revenue offerings and location pages for your top three service areas.
+Claim it if you haven’t already.
+Verify it.
+Fill in every field completely.
+Then audit your top 20 citations for NAP consistency using a tool like BrightLocal or Whitespark.
+For on-page work, start with service pages for your highest-revenue offerings and location pages for your top three service areas.

 Google Review Stacking: More 5-Star Reviews, More Local Leads

-The challenge is consistency.
-Most HVAC companies get a burst of reviews after they first ask, then it tapers off.
-Asking for reviews manually always falls through the cracks when you’re busy running jobs.
+The problem is consistency.
+Most HVAC companies get a burst of reviews after they first ask.
+Then it tapers off.
+Asking manually always falls through the cracks when you’re busy running jobs.

 Businesses with 50+ Google reviews earn 266% more leads than those with fewer than 10, according to a Womply study on review volume and revenue.

-The best approach is to automate review collection by sending a text to every customer after their service is completed.
-The message includes a direct link to your Google review page, making it one tap to leave a review.
+Automate it.
+Send a text to every customer after their service is complete.
+Direct link to your Google review page.
+One tap to leave a review.
 Automated review platforms can also route negative feedback privately so you can resolve issues before they become public 1-star reviews.

 Ads Focused on Homeowner Problems

-This works across multiple platforms.
-Google Local Services Ads (LSAs) put you at the very top of search results with a “Google Guaranteed” badge.
+This works across platforms.
+Google Local Services Ads (LSAs) put you at the top of search results with a “Google Guaranteed” badge.
 Google Ads let you target problem-aware keywords like “high energy bill AC” or “AC running but house not cooling.”
-Facebook and Instagram ads with story-driven copy and before/after visuals reach homeowners who aren’t actively searching yet but recognize their own problem when they see it.
+Facebook and Instagram with story-driven copy and before/after visuals reach homeowners who aren’t actively searching yet, but recognize their own problem when they see it.

 The best-performing HVAC ads don’t sell a service.
 They describe a problem the homeowner already has and hint at the solution.

 How to implement: Rewrite your top three ads to lead with a homeowner pain point instead of your service name.
-Set up Google LSAs if you haven’t already — they’re pay-per-lead, not pay-per-click.
+Set up Google LSAs if you haven’t already.
+They’re pay-per-lead, not pay-per-click.
 For Facebook and Instagram, create 3 to 5 story-driven posts (real job stories, energy savings breakdowns, before/after photos) and boost them to homeowners in your service area.
-Track which hooks generate the most calls and double down on those.
+Track which hooks generate the most calls.
+Double down on those.

 See how your lead response stacks up